 A World Turned Upside Down – British Defeat In Malaya And Singapore

-A look at the colossal defeat suffered by Britain 77 years ago today.
+A look at the colossal defeat suffered by Britain during the Second World War at the hands of the Japanese.

 The problem with the Japanese was that they just didn’t follow the script.